 - Toy Story Mania!

-- Twilight Zone Tower of Terror (a large portion of the queue is outside)
+- Twilight Zone Tower of Terror (a large portion of the queue is outside, but the rainy ambiance fits perfectly)

 - The American Adventure